-- Lightly grease a 12-cup muffin pan and preheat the oven to 375.
+- Lightly grease a 12-cup muffin pan (I brushed canola oil on with a basting brush) and preheat the oven to 375.

 - Place the apple cider, cinnamon, cloves, and nutmeg in a medium saucepan.
 Boil the mixture for approximately 15 minutes, or until liquid is reduced by half.